• Skip to main content

 Best way to cook sablefish

-I love it for its rich, buttery texture when cooked.
-I think it works well broiled with a glazed or pan- seared like this recipe.
+I love sablefish for its rich, buttery texture when cooked.
+I like to bake, broil or pan-sear it.
+I think it works especially well broiled with a glaze or pan-seared like this recipe.
 This succulent fish is quite forgiving making it a great one to start with if you are new to cooking seafood.

 Is frozen fish ok?